Ukrainian refugee crisis: Denmark

-By 25 March, the Danish authorities had registered around 24,000 Ukrainians as having arrived in Denmark, with roughly half being children.
+By 25 March 2022, the Danish authorities had registered around 24,000 Ukrainians as having arrived in Denmark, with roughly half being children.
 Because of the visa-free rules for Ukrainians and the borders being largely open, with only sporadic controls, the exact number is unknown.
 The authorities have projected that the number may eventually surpass 100,000 if the war is drawn out.
 Ukrainian citizens, their close relatives and non-Ukrainians that already had refugee status in Ukraine can receive a two-year residence permit (with the possibility of extension) without having to first request asylum.
-By 1 April, about 30,000 refugees had reached Denmark according to the authorities amid expectations that the number will rise to around 40,000 after Easter.
+By 1 April 2022, about 30,000 refugees had reached Denmark according to the authorities amid expectations that the number will rise to around 40,000 after Easter.

 Estonia

-By 18 March, 25,190 refugees, of whom over a third were children, had arrived in Estonia.
+By 18 March 2022, 25,190 refugees, of whom over a third were children, had arrived in Estonia.
 Of the total, 6,437 refugees were transiting, leaving 18,753 who planned to stay in Estonia.
-By 31 March, 25,347 refugees, of whom about 40 percent were children had entered Estonia.
+By 31 March 2022, 25,347 refugees, of whom about 40 percent were children had entered Estonia.
 The government received 13,289 applications for temporary protection.

-By 3 July, 49,016 Ukrainian refugees had entered Estonia.
+By 3 July 2022, 49,016 Ukrainian refugees had entered Estonia.

 Finland

-From the start of the Russian invasion up to 30 March, around 15,000 Ukrainian refugees had entered Finland according to the Finnish Immigration Service.
-The authorities have estimated that up to 100,000 are likely to arrive in the country.
+From the start of the Russian invasion up to 30 March 2022, around 15,000 Ukrainian refugees had entered Finland according to the Finnish Immigration Service.